Meant to Beh

-Meant to Beh is a 2017 Philippine family comedy film directed by Chris Martinez and starred by Vic Sotto and Dawn Zulueta.
+Meant to Beh is a 2017 Philippine family comedy film directed by Chris Martinez and starring Vic Sotto and Dawn Zulueta.

 It was distributed and produced by OctoArts Films, M-Zet Productions and APT Entertainment and served as an official entry to the 2017 Metro Manila Film Festival.
-The movie also marks the reunion of Zulueta and Sotto after 20 years of working together in the fantasy series Okay Ka, Fairy Ko! way back in 1995.
+The movie also marks the reunion of Zulueta and Sotto, 22 years after working together in the fantasy series Okay Ka, Fairy Ko! way back in 1995.